rmholmes/rmholmes.github.io/_pages/publications.md

 ### Articles submitted for publication

+* *Holmes, R.M.*, Sohail, T. and Zika, J. : Adiabatic and diabatic signatures of temperature variability.
+Submitted to the **Journal of Climate**.

 * Malan, N., Roughan, M., Stanley, G., *Holmes, R.M.* and Li, J.:
   Quantifying cross-shelf transport in the East Australian Current
   System: A budget-based approach.
 Submitted to the **Journal of